VibeNL/GhostfolioSidekick/README.md

 ##### use.dust.threshold (Experimental)
 This settings does control if a workaround is used for dust (very small amount that cannot be sold or due to rounding errors).
 The amount is the total value of the assets (thus quantity times unitprice).
+Unitprice is converted to the currency defined by *use.dust.currency*.

 For crypto specifically, another setting will take presidence.
 See ***use.crypto.workaround.dust.threshold***.
 This due to the likelyness of higher values for the dust of cryptocurrencies.

-***Note***: The value of the asset is ignored thus small amounts of high value assets are also considered dust.

 ##### use.crypto.workaround.dust.threshold (Experimental)
 This settings does control if a workaround is used for dust (very small amount that cannot be sold or due to rounding errors).
 The amount is the total value of the assets (thus quantity times unitprice).
+Unitprice is converted to the currency defined by *use.dust.currency*.

 ##### use.crypto.workaround.stakereward.add.to.last.buy (Experimental)
 This settings does control if a workaround is used for staking rewards.